Second variation of Selberg zeta functions and curvature asymptotics: First variation

 \subsection{Variation of the length of a closed geodesic}

 We shall demonstrate a variational formula for the length of a closed geodesic in Proposition \ref{lengthvarprop1} using \cite[Theorem 1.1]{Ax-Sch-2012}.
-There, Axelsson \& Schumacher work in the more general context of families of K\"ahler-Einstein manifolds.
+There, Axelsson \& Schumacher worked in the more general context of families of K\"ahler-Einstein manifolds.
 Here, we note that by \cite[Theorem 5]{Ahlfors-1961}, for a neighborhood (with respect to the Weil-Petersson metric) in Teichm\"uller space, the corresponding family of Riemann surfaces, each equipped with the unique hyperbolic Riemannian metric of constant curvature $-1$, form a holomorphic family.
 Thus, we are indeed in the setting of \cite{Ax-Sch-2012}.
-Related works include \cite{Ax-Sch-2010, wolpert1981} and \cite{Gon}.
+Related works include \cite{Ax-Sch-2010, wolpert1981}, and \cite{Gon}.

 Here we shall prove our variational formula, Proposition \ref{firstvarlogszf} using Gardiner's formula, \cite[Theorem 8.3]{Im-Ta}.
-This formula states that the variation $\partial_\mu l(\gamma)$ is given by\footnote{We note that in \cite[Theorem 8.3]{Im-Ta}, they are considering the real variation, so they have $\Re \l(\mu,\frac 2\pi \Theta_\gamma \)$.
+This formula states that the variation $\partial_\mu l(\gamma)$ is given by\footnote{We note that in \cite[Theorem 8.3]{Im-Ta}, they considered the real variation, so they have $\Re \l(\mu,\frac 2\pi \Theta_\gamma \)$.
 We are taking the complex variation, and so we have the formula above for the variation.}

 where $\Theta_{\gamma}$ is \cite[p.
 224]{Im-Ta}